 To be the best, you need to master your equipment.
 Learning the ins and outs of the radio takes years of hands-on training that you won't find in any schoolhouse — you can only find it by volunteering during every field op.

-That being said, there are some tips and tricks that anyone can pick up to make as a radio operator a whole lot easier.
+Here are some tips and tricks that anyone can pick up to make as a radio operator a whole lot easier

 Never place the blame on the distant end for comm problems